brennanbrown/stars/index.md

 - [connertennery/Notion-to-Obsidian-Converter](https://github.com/connertennery/Notion-to-Obsidian-Converter) - Converts exported Notion notes to work with Obsidian.
 - [htmlpreview/htmlpreview.github.com](https://github.com/htmlpreview/htmlpreview.github.com) - HTML Preview for GitHub Repositories
 - [octokatherine/readme.so](https://github.com/octokatherine/readme.so) - An online drag-and-drop editor to easily build READMEs
-- [education/GitHubGraduation-2022](https://github.com/education/GitHubGraduation-2022) - Join the GitHub Graduation Yearbook and "walk the stage" on June 11.
 - [GetmeUK/ContentTools](https://github.com/GetmeUK/ContentTools) - A JS library for building WYSIWYG editors for HTML content.
 - [matthewmain/kiss_the_sky](https://github.com/matthewmain/kiss_the_sky) - A totally unique evolution-based video game.
 At its heart is a programmatic replica of Mendelian genetics, and the gameplay is derived from real-time Darwinian selection.
 You can either compete to bre
 - [TuanManhCao/digital-garden](https://github.com/TuanManhCao/digital-garden) - Free Obisidian Publish alternative, for publishing your digital garden.